benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

     "Misc":

-         # if you change the command-prefix, no minecraft command will work because minecraft itself only recognizes "/" commands...
-TODO - Bug or feature? -not sure.

-            "command-prefix": "/",

          # Reboot message occurs with automatic timed server restarts ["General"]["timed-reboot"]

             "reboot-message": "Server is conducting a scheduled reboot.
 The server will be back momentarily!",